 ESA is developing a series of next-generation Earth observation missions, on behalf of the joint ESA/European Commission initiative Copernicus.
 The goal of the Sentinel program is to replace the current older Earth observation missions which have reached retirement such as the ERS mission or are currently nearing the end of their operational life span, such as the Envisat mission.
 This will ensure a continuity of data so that there are no gaps in ongoing studies.

 Future ESA missions also include the Earth Explorers, which are part of the Living Planet Programme and focus on the study of the Earth's atmosphere, biosphere, hydrosphere, cryosphere and the planet's interior.
 These missions will be launched between 2012 and 2015 and will help to understand our planet's climate.

 Candidate Earth Explorers - One of these candidate Core missions will be chosen as ESA's seventh Earth Explorer after the feasability studies are completed and the mission will be launched in 2016.

 As part of the Living Planet Programme, Earth Watch furthermore aims at securing an independent sustainable capability in operational Earth Observation for Europe.
 This capability must satisfy requirements for operational services supporting both institutional needs and commercial initiatives.

-Sentinel-4 is dedicated to atmospheric monitoring, and will consist of payloads carried aboard EUMETSAT's Meteosat Third Generation satellites.
+Sentinel-4 is dedicated to air quality monitoring.
+The Sentinel-4 UVN instrument is a spectrometer carried aboard Meteosat Third Generation satellites, operated by EUMETSAT.
 The mission aims to provide continuous monitoring of the composition of the Earth's atmosphere at high temporal and spatial resolution and the data will be used to support monitoring and forecasting over Europe.

 Latest Mission News